griffinsharp/immortalkombat/README.md

 Don't want to take the time to fully sign up?
 No problem.
 With the option to play as a Demo User, you can immediately start playing with friends.
 However, your game progress and stats will not be saved!

 ## Future of Our Project
-In the future, we'd like to add the ability to play with 2+ people, choose from multiple maps and characters,
+In the future, we'd like to add the ability to play with 2+ people and choose from multiple maps and characters.